 The parent case for the .375 CHEYTAC is the .408 CHEYTAC.
 The .375 seems to be more popular in US.
 And the .408 is more popular rest-of-world.
 The .408 was created as a military round, and many of the casings we make are sold to military units.
 For that reason, we adopted the metric designation.
 The metric equivalent for .375 is 9.5 x 77.
 The metric conversion for .408 is 10.36 x 77.
 Because not everyone knows the caliber by its metric designation our headstamp normally includes both the imperial and metric designation.

-As you may know, the larger the caliber the harder it is to make consistent, high quality casings.
-The 10.36 x 77 (.408 CheyTac) and the 9.5 x 77 (.375 CheyTac) were no exception.
+As you may know, the larger the caliber the harder it is to make consistent, high-quality casings.
+The .408 CHEYTAC, which we headstamp 10.36 x 77, was no exception.
 Our tooling development team spent 17 long months and over 1,000 man-hours, and produced 49 different iterations of dies and stems before landing on the best combination to make a casing we believe to be superior to the other casings commonly used in CheyTac® chambered guns.